GeorgeG518/MTSU-CSCI-4600-Summer-2022/README.md

 ## Installed Packages:
 * git bash
   * Very useful because it gives me git, linux CLI, and linux workflows all on windows
-  * I know WSL gives me all of that, but I'd have to doubly install oneAPI and Anaconda...not about that

-* IntelOneAPI HPC package
-  * A godsend...has C, C++, Fortran compilers using intel technology all in one install.
-  * HPC package is required because it allows me to offload to GPU, use MPI, and compile Fortran.
-  * Above all...it is FREE!

 * Julia lang [if I have time]
   * If I have time by the end of the semester, I want to learn Julia.
   * It appears that it is in a position to find use at the base if more people know about it...